There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 1 core unit in the Population Health major sequence
+- Level 1 core unit in the Public Health major sequence

 - Level 1 elective

-- Students are able to (1) describe what is meant by the terms 'health' and 'population health'; (2) describe the main causes of mortality and morbidity in Australia and globally; (3) describe and apply a conceptual framework for examining population health issues; (4) describe the factors (biological, sociocultural, environmental, economic and political) that influence the distribution of health in Australia and elsewhere; (5) identify and discuss the reason why some groups in society have poorer health outcomes, such as Aboriginal and Torres Strait Islanders, refugees, etc; (6) identify approaches to the prevention of ill health and management of population health; (7) identify attributes of effective teams; (8) receive and act upon feedback; (9) identify and retrieve data relevant to population health; (10) assess and present a population health issue succinctly and effectively; and (11) assess the quality of their own work.
+Students are able to (1) describe what is meant by the terms 'health' and 'population health'; (2) discuss the main causes of mortality and morbidity in Australia and globally; (3) apply a conceptual framework for examining population health issues; (4) outline the factors (biological, sociocultural, environmental, economic and political) that influence the distribution of health in Australia and elsewhere; (5) discuss the reason why some groups in society have poorer health outcomes, such as Aboriginal and Torres Strait Islanders, refugees, etc; (6) identify approaches to the prevention of ill health and management of population health; (7) examine data relevant to population health; and (8) report key aspects of a population health issue succinctly and effectively.

-- Typically this unit is assessed in the following ways: (1) tutorial participation; (2) an essay; and (3) a two-hour examination.
+Indicative assessments in this unit are as follows: (1) tutorial participation; (2) an essay; and (3) a two-hour examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)